facebookresearch/vggsfm/README.md

 ```

 The reconstruction result (camera parameters and 3D points) will be automatically saved in the COLMAP format at ```output/seq_name```.
-You can use the [COLMAP GUI](https://colmap.github.io/gui.html) to view them.
+This format is widely supported by the recent NeRF/Gaussian Splatting codebases.
+You can use [COLMAP GUI](https://colmap.github.io/gui.html) or [viser](https://github.com/nerfstudio-project/viser) to view the reconstruction.

+### 3. Visualization

 If you want to visualize it more easily, we provide an approach supported by [visdom](https://github.com/fossasia/visdom).
 To begin using Visdom, start the server by entering ```visdom``` in the command line.
 Once the server is running, access Visdom by navigating to ```http://localhost:8097``` in your web browser.
-Now every reconstruction will be visualized and saved to the Visdom server by enabling ```visualize=True```:
+Now every reconstruction can be visualized and saved to the Visdom server by enabling ```visualize=True```:

 ```bash
 python demo.py visualize=True ...(other flags)